mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 fieldnames(typeof(analysis.method.constraint))
 ```

+They fall into two main categories: box constraints and non-box constraints.

 !!! note "Info"
     We suggest that readers refer to the tutorial on [DC Optimal Power Flow](@ref DCOptimalPowerFlowTutorials) for insights into the implementation.

+---

+##### Box Constraints
+The `slack` constraint is represented as an `equality` tied to the fixed voltage angle at the slack bus.

+The `capability` constraints define variable bounds on active power generation and are always implemented as two separate constraints: one for the `lower` bound and one for the `upper` bound.
+If the bounds are equal or the generator is out-of-service, JuliaGrid models the constraint as an `equality` instead.

+---

+##### Non-Box Constraints
+The `balance` constraints correspond to active power balance equations defined at each bus and are modeled as `equality` constraints.

+The `voltage` constraints are associated with the minimum and maximum voltage angle difference between the from-bus and to-bus ends of each branch and are modeled as `interval` constraints by default.
+If the bounds are equal, an `equality` constraint is used instead.

+The `flow` constraints, which refer to active power flow limits at the from-bus end of each branch, are also modeled as `interval` constraints by default.
+If the bounds are equal, an `equality` constraint is used.

+If preferred, both `voltage` and `flow` constraints can be represented as two separate one-sided constraints, one for the `lower` and one for the `upper` bound, by setting the keyword argument `interval = false` when calling the [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow) function.

+Finally, the `piecewise` constraints are introduced when piecewise linear cost functions with multiple segments are defined, and they impose only `upper` bounds.

 ---